HitoriSensei/hitorisensei.github.io/_posts/2024-07-08-breaking-and-fixing-mr70x.markdown

 ### Epilogue

-If you’ve successfully unbricked your router, well done!
+If you’ve successfully un-bricked your router, well done!
 You’ve just saved a couple of bucks!

 Instead of throwing money on a new router, you can buy me a coffee at [ko-fi.com](https://ko-fi.com/hitorisensei).
 Thanks!